batemanm/picobot/README.md

 picobot
 =======

-Picobots tests

-picobot-thread-test.ino - test of a threading API to control the PicoBot.
+Simple Library to control the PicoBot.